 The symbol of Taipei since 2004, Taipei 101 defies description—you truly need to stare at it from below to fully appreciate its magnitude (in case you’ve never heard, it’s kinda big).
 Taipei 101 dominates the skyline so finding your way there from Da’an Park won’t be a problem.
 What you choose to do once you get there is (literally) up in the air.

 Most travellers visit Taipei 101 to jet up to the outdoor observation deck on the 91st floor (NT$500; $17) and leave.
 But for perpetually hungry travellers like me, the true brilliance of the building lies in the food courts and restaurants on the lower floor.

 After gawking at Taipei’s skyline from (way) above, drop down to the lower level and queue up for the long—but worthwhile—wait at world famous Din Tai Fung for some xiaolongbao (Shanghainese-style dumplings).
 For less than $20 you can easily sample several mouth-watering xiaolongbao varieties, filling yourself up for the next leg of your first 48 hours in Taipei.

 Elephant Mountain and the Four Beasts

 The entrance to the Elephant Mountain Trail lies about 20 minutes by foot from Taipei 101 on a quiet side street south of Sanli Park (use this Four Beasts Mountain Hiking Map to help you).
 You could easily spend the better half of the day navigating through the dense forest trails high above Taipei, but even pushing though the 600 metres or so of stairs will reward you with one of the finest views of Taipei.

 If hiking in the summer, especially during the day, the heat and humidity up here can be monstrous.
 Before you start your ascent, stock up on water at a 7-11 or Family Mart near the trailhead.
 (A lightweight collapsible travel water bottle will come in handy for Elephant Mountain!)
-Hydrate well during your climb, and take frequent breaks if needed.
+Hydrate well during your climb, and take frequent breaks if needed to avoid heat exhaustion.

 Tonghua Night Market (Linjiang Night Market)